 Board of Trustees

 Pamela Rutter held various General Manager/Directorship posts in the Building and Furniture Manufacturing industries before moving into the public sector in 1991.
 Pamela joined the NHS to establish a wide range of innovative community based services before managing a group of privately owned Care Homes for the Elderly in the North West.
 She finished her working career as Senior Commissioning Manager for Adult Care in local Government and continues to undertake work for the Care Quality Commission.
 Specialising in the review of services for the elderly and raising awareness of the impact of bereavement on health and well-being have been long-standing passions.
 Pamela has been a volunteer with Cruse Bereavement Care for 24 years.
 After making a successful bid to the Lottery in 1998 Pamela was instrumental in establishing the North West Region and has served in a number of capacities on Management Committees, Council Committees and as a Trustee.
-Pamela has been the Vice Chair of Cruse Bereavement Care since June 2015, and chairs the Board of Trustees' Appointments and Remuneration Committee.
+Previously Pamela had been the Vice Chair of Cruse Bereavement Care since June 2015, and chairs the Board of Trustees' Appointments and Remuneration Committee.

 Michael has been Chief Operating Officer and Board Member of the National Audit Office (NAO) since 2009.
 An accountant and auditor by profession, he has had responsibility throughout his career for numerous public sector portfolios, including the Health, Education, Social Welfare, Housing, Defence, Diplomatic Service and International Aid sectors.
 As an NAO director, he developed the NAO’s work on cross government systemic issues, which is now a well-established feature of the NAO brand.